Ben Vautier Bizart Baz'art from April 2024

 The Bizart Baz’art by Ben Vautier

-The Kunsthalle Bremen is welcoming a spectacular installation by artist Ben Vautier (*1935 in Naples, lives in France).
+The Kunsthalle Bremen is welcoming a spectacular installation by artist Ben Vautier (*1935 in Naples, died in June 2024).
 The bizarre art store is a major work by the French-Swiss Fluxus artist and an significant enriching addition to the museum’s collection.
 This key work of the artist is a gift of the Karin and Uwe Hollweg Foundation on occasion of the 200th anniversary of the Kunstverein in Bremen.

 Ben Vautier’s Bizart Baz’art consists of 351 objects and text panels attached to the outside and inside of the kiosk-like building.
 Discarded everyday objects, works of art of dubious quality and Vautier’s handwritten slogans are strung together like a giant jigsaw puzzle.
 The pieces relate to each other in a complex network and invite you to explore the bizarre art bazaar from all sides.